azeemba/github-webhook-aws-lambda-to-S3/README.md

 - GITHUB_WEBHOOK_SECRET: https://developer.github.com/webhooks/securing/
 - USER_AGENT: Can be anything, something identifying you our your repo is preferred
 - AWS_CLOUDFRONT_DISTRIBUTION: Optional, distribution ID
+- REGEN_PUBLIC_CMD: This should be defined only if this command should be run as part of the hook.
+If this command changes the repo, they will be committed back to the repo.

 I bumped up the timeout to be one minute from the default of 3 seconds.
 On average my runs are taking about 9 seconds.
 I kept all other settings